Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Conclusions

 \section{Conclusions}

-The HAWC+/FIR polarimetric observations of the SALSA Legacy Program of 14 nearby ($<20$ Mpc) galaxies analyzed in this paper, and presented in the previous publications from the project (SALSA I -- IV) provide a previously unexplored view of a fundamental factor in galaxy evolution: the $B$-fields in the dense and cold ISM of galaxies.
-While galactic $B$-fields have been observed for decades in radio polarization observations, high-spatial resolution FIR maps from molecular clouds in the Milky Way \citep[i.e.,][]{Pillai2020NatAs...4.1195P} demonstrate that the structure of magnetic fields is a strong function of the density of the ISM at scales of hundreds of pc.
+The HAWC+/FIR polarimetric observations of the SALSA Legacy Program of 14 nearby ($<20$ Mpc) galaxies analyzed in this paper, and presented in the previous publications from the project (SALSA I -- IV, VI) provide a previously unexplored view of a fundamental factor in galaxy evolution: the $B$-fields in the dense and cold ISM of galaxies.
+While extragalactic $B$-fields have been observed for decades in radio polarization observations \citep[e.g.,][]{Beck2019}, high-spatial resolution FIR polarimetric maps from molecular clouds in the Milky Way \citep[e.g.,][]{Pillai2020NatAs...4.1195P} have demonstrated that the structure of magnetic fields is a strong function of the density of the ISM at scales of hundreds of pc.

-Here, we provide quantitative evidence that the kpc-scale of galactic magnetic fields depends strongly of the tracer, in this case radio polarization observations of the synchrotron emission at 3 and 6 cm, or FIR polarization observations of the thermally aligned dust grains.
-In addition, we introduce the new alignment parameter ($\zeta$, Sec.\,\ref{subsec:Dtheta}), as a quantitative measure of the dispersion of a spiral magnetic field, allowing to estimate how well-ordered a spiral magnetic field is, and to compare as a function of different observational tracers.
+Here, we provide quantitative evidence that the kpc-scale of galactic magnetic fields depends strongly of the tracer: radio polarization observations of the synchrotron emission at 3 and 6 cm, and FIR polarization observations of the thermal polarized emission from magnetically aligned dust grains.
+In addition, we introduce the alignment parameter $\zeta$ (Sec.\,\ref{subsec:Dtheta}), as a quantitative measurement of the dispersion between the measured B-field orientation and a large-scale axisymetric spiral magnetic field. $\zeta$ allows us to estimate how well-ordered a spiral magnetic field is, and to compare it as a function of different observational tracers.